TeCoEd/minecraft-photobooth/worksheet.md

 ## Putting it all together Part 2

 Well done you are nearly there, the final part of the project is to run the program and call the function to check where you are.
 You will notice now that your original `where_am_I()` function includes all the code to check the players location and trigger the camera.
-Add a simple chat message to promt the play to find the Photo Booth and yoy are ready.
+Add a simple chat message to prompt the player to find the Photobooth and you are ready.

 1. Add the code below to the bottom of your program